By Robin Graham

 We find ourselves drawn to the highest point and its views.
 From here we can look across the swathe of the old town towards the shali’s other summit.
 The following evening we will climb it to look back here, at the Shali’s tallest point, while the setting sun bathes it in red light.

-In a ruinous state, the old town is neverthless beautiful.
+In a ruinous state, the old town is nevertheless beautiful.
 A sense-assaulting expanse of the past, it is physical evidence on a large scale of inexorable time and change in Siwa.
 Whatever this once was, it has been eroded both by weather and by the shifting sands of human need and aspiration.

 Dotted around the ruins, particularly on the margins at the foot of the hill, new houses are appearing, built from kershef in the old style.
 Some of them put up, no doubt, to accommodate tourism but in harmony with the Shali itself.